JesuaMG/BigData/Unit1/Evaluation/README.md

 ## e)
 ### What is the “Close” column average for each calendar month?
+This exercise is very similar to the previous one, first we must create a new column with the month of the Date column, then we calculate the average of the columns and group it by the month and finally we select the month column and the column of the average of Close.
 ```scala
 val df2 = df.withColumn("Month", month(df("Date")))
 val df3 = df2.select($"Month", $"Close").groupBy("Month").mean()